jayrulez/traktor-docs/index.md

 ## Documentation

-**[Getting Started](getting-started/)** walks you through building Traktor from source, creating your first project, and understanding the basic workflow.
+**[Getting Started](getting-started/)** walks you through getting Traktor, creating your first project, and understanding the basic workflow.
 If you're new to the engine, start here.

 **[Engine Documentation](engine/)** covers the runtime systems.
 The code that powers your game.
 Learn about [architecture](engine/architecture/) and how the engine is organized, [scripting](engine/scripting/) with Lua for gameplay logic, [rendering](engine/render/) with the Vulkan-based graphics system, [physics](engine/physics/) for rigid bodies and character movement, and the [world system](engine/world/) that handles entities and components.
 Additional systems include [audio](engine/audio/), [animation](engine/animation/), [AI navigation](engine/ai/), [networking](engine/networking/), and more.

 **[Editor Documentation](editor/)** teaches you the tools for building your game.
-Understand the editor interface and its dockable panels, manage assets in the Database, build 3D worlds in the Scene Editor, create materials with the visual Shader Graph, and use one-click deployment to test on any platform.
+Understand the editor interface, manage assets in the Database, build 3D worlds in the Scene Editor, create materials with the visual Shader Graph, and use one-click deployment to test on any platform.
 The editor is where you'll spend most of your time, so mastering its workflow is essential.

 ---